Harald-U/docker-101/workshop/lab3.md

     There's no data.txt file in the containers file system!
 That's because it was written to the scratch space for only the first container.

     Note:
-    * '--rm' instructs Docker to remove the container once it is finished.
+    * `--rm` instructs Docker to remove the container once it is finished.
-    * '-it' stands for "interactive, allocate pseudo TTY".
+    * `-it` stands for "interactive, allocate pseudo TTY".
 Which means the container starts, executes the 'cat /data.txt' command, shows its output (or rather an error in our case), then terminates (and is then removed because of the '--rm').

 4. Go ahead and remove the first container.